 Right.
 However, even if the Tesla analogy were correct, it may not necessarily apply to HANA.
 For instance, I could say that HANA is just like cold fusion.
 That is a lot of hype with no benefit.
 But have I proven anything by saying this?
 No, I have not.
 Analogies only work if the person offering the analogy is not intent on misleading the listener.

 Caching data has been around for a long time, and it works very well.
 The fact that something has been around a long time is not an argument against it, and it is an argument in favor of it.
-Things that are around for long time work.
+Things that are around for a long time work.
 Moving all of the transactions and analytics together is infeasible because databases don’t work that way.
 If John Appleby does not know this, then he should not be writing about databases.
 Because it is infeasible, it is not an innovation (check the definition of innovation, it must be a positive contribution).
-As is pointed out in the article, What is HANA’s Actual Performance, SAP has never released a benchmark for transaction processing for HANA?
-It is the speed demon on transaction processing that John Appleby claims, why not?
+As is pointed out in the article, What is HANA’s Actual Performance, SAP has never released a benchmark for HANA transaction processing?
+It is the speed demon on transaction processing that John Appleby claims.
+Why not?
 Furthermore, results from the field show that HANA has a performance degradation in transaction processing.

 Hasso Plattner Congratulating John Appleby for Distributing False Information on HANA

 Is it possible that John Appleby exaggerated HANA’s benefit in return for something of value provided to him by SAP?
 SAP implementations, perhaps?
 We know one thing.
 Hasso really really liked John Appleby’s articles.

 “WELL DONE JOHN (and your team)!